hdnvd/react-native-persian-calendar-picker/README.md

 [![Build Status](https://travis-ci.org/rghorbani/react-native-persian-calendar-picker.svg?branch=master)](https://travis-ci.org/rghorbani/react-native-persian-calendar-picker)

-This is a Jalaali (Persian) Calendar Picker Component for React Native This project is cloned from https://github.com/rghorbani/react-native-persian-calendar-picker, We've made some code fixes on it.
+This is a Jalaali (Persian) Calendar Picker Component for React Native.
+This project is cloned from https://github.com/rghorbani/react-native-persian-calendar-picker.
+We've made some code fixes on it.

 <kbd>